Summary

 RIGHT(B5,LEN(B5)-FIND("_",B5)) // right

 As above, this formula also uses the FIND function to locate the underscore ("_") at position 11.
 However, in this case, we want to extract text from the right side of the string, so we need to calculate the number of characters to extract from the right.
-This is done by subtracting the result from FIND (11) from the total length of the text in B5 (21), calculated the LEN function:
+This is done by subtracting the result from FIND (11) from the total length of the text in B5 (21), which is calculated with the LEN function:

 =LEN(B5)-FIND("_",B5)